Benefits and Responsibilities of Asylees

 - English language training

 Many of these programs are available for a limited time period once you are granted asylum.
-Find out more by calling 1-800-354-0365 or see the Office of Refugee Resettlement page.
+Find out more by calling 1-800-354-0365 or see the Office of Refugee Resettlement website.

 Asylees are subject to special rules for traveling outside the United States.
 If you plan to leave the United States, you must receive prior permission to by obtaining a refugee travel document.